tilomitra/bedrock/README.md

 # Bedrock
 Bedrock lets you set up a production-ready webapp in under 10 minutes.

-It is a collection of popular frameworks that work well together.
+## Why should you use it?
+Three primary reasons:

+1. You want a production-ready Node server in under 10 minutes.
+2. You want user authentication, password resets, and more to be setup for you.
+3. You want React, Flux, and React Router enabled with [Hot Loading](https://github.com/gaearon/react-hot-loader) for super-fast development.

 ## [Go to Documentation Site](https://tilomitra.github.io/bedrock)